Skip to main content

 Dearna Bond

 Slow down and feast at this 7000 acre working farm near Buckland on Tasmania’s east coast.
-Stay during the winter months and you’ll be treated to a farmhouse picnic, including homemade pumpkin soup and terrine made from locally sourced pheasant to warm over the firepit; crusty bread and a bottle of local pinot noir; a billy of hot chocolate and marshmallows to toast.
+Stay during the winter months and enjoy hearty home-cooked fare sourced from the farm.
 Once you’ve finished your feast, take a soak in the outdoor woodfired hot tub.
 This is what winter dreams are made of.

 A tall, square, sandstone building stands on a plateau surrounded by large boulders.
 A young couple are seated in the middle ground on a rock.